wenc-k/DualReal/README.md

 ## Environment
 All the tests are conducted in Linux.
-We suggest running our code in Linux.
 To set up our environment in Linux, please run:
 ```
 conda create -n dualreal python=3.10 -y
 conda activate dualreal